Michigan Sports Betting – Bet On Sports Legally In MI

 Is Sports Betting Legal In Michigan?

-Yes, as of December 20th, local sports betting is legal in Michigan, as well as the option to place bets at offshore online bookmakers.
+Yes, as of December 20th of 2019, local sports betting is legal in Michigan, as well as the option to place bets at offshore online bookmakers.
 Governor Gretchen Whitmer signed the Lawful Sports Betting Act into law as what many are seeing as an early Chrismas gift to his constituents.

 The state has no active laws directly prohibiting online offshore sports betting nor are there federal laws that criminalize the use of offshore sportsbooks.
 This means MI players are not in violation of any state or federal laws for gambling at offshore sports betting sites.